The joint BASC/Ulster Farmers’ Union Pest Control Scheme is exclusively for BASC members and members of the Ulster Farmers’ Union (UFU).

 By registering for the scheme, or by expressing an interest in shooting opportunity advertised via social media, members agree to BASC sharing their contact details with participating farmers.

-BASC members MUST carry their BASC membership card whilst participating in shooting activities under the scheme.
+BASC members MUST carry their BASC membership card while participating in shooting activities under the scheme.

-BASC reserves the right to publicise and allocate shooting opportunity on social media at its discretion.
-Similarly, BASC reserves the right to allocate shooting opportunity to members registered for the scheme without publicising that shooting opportunity in any way.
+BASC reserves the right to publicise and allocate shooting opportunities on social media at its discretion.
+Similarly, BASC reserves the right to allocate shooting opportunities to members registered for the scheme without publicising that shooting opportunity in any way.

-Generally, shooting opportunity will be allocated to BASC members living in close proximity to the participating farm however BASC reserves the right to allocate shooting at its discretion.
+Generally, shooting opportunity will be allocated to BASC members living near to the participating farm, however BASC reserves the right to allocate shooting at its discretion.

 To ensure the success of the scheme, it is important that BASC members are able to keep their commitments to farmers.
 If there is any doubt or change in circumstances, members must contact the BASC NI office at the earliest opportunity.

 Permission for another BASC member to shoot on the land may be given, however that is solely at the discretion of the participating farmer.
 A second permission to shoot form must be completed by the farmer for any additional person.
 Any additional person participating in shooting activities under the scheme must hold FULL membership of BASC and the BASC NI office must be informed of the membership number of the other participating member.

 BASC members participating in the scheme are encouraged to provide feedback on any aspect of the scheme, by calling the BASC NI office on 02892 605050 or emailing the team on firstname.lastname@example.org

 BASC members are also encouraged to help promote the joint BASC/UFU Pest Control Scheme.
 Flyers and posters are available from the BASC NI office email@example.com